awsdocs/aws-iot-docs/developerguide/security_iam_id-based-policy-examples.md

 }
 ```

 You can attach this policy to the IAM users in your account\.
-If a user named `richard-roe` attempts to view an AWS IoT thing, the thing must be tagged `Owner=richard-roe` or `owner=richard-roe`\.
-Otherwise he is denied access\.
+If a user named `richard-roe` attempts to view an AWS IoT billing group, the billing group must be tagged `Owner=richard-roe` or `owner=richard-roe`\.
+Otherwise, he is denied access\.
 The condition tag key `Owner` matches both `Owner` and `owner` because condition key names are not case\-sensitive\.
 For more information, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.